PDF [View Online]

 Growing up I have always made others laugh, and to be honest I thought I would become an actor one day.
 However upon putting Tomb Raider into my uncles PS1 I was destined to make games.

 My youth was spent playing a lot of games and writing in notebooks with my best friend about the games we would make one day.
 I discovered D&D and began DMing, breaking, and improving the systems and design.
-I drew maps of my own levels, wrote my own characters, and theory crafted my own modes of play.
+I drew maps of my own levels, wrote my own characters, and crafted my own ways to play.

-I ended up attending the University of Advancing Technology to get my B.A. in Game Design.
+I attended the University of Advancing Technology to get my B.A. in Game Design.
 During that time I was a volunteer quest designer for NERO live action role-playing games and accumulated over 9 years of experience building quests, designing combat systems, and executing moment to moment action for players at live weekend events.
-I was apart of the most popular and successful role-playing games in the Mid-west pulling players from all over America and I credit some of that to the design skilled I had developed.
-I became the creative director for C.A.S.T.L.E. inc heading new IP and improving current projects.
-I eventually realized I had not found my calling in LARP so I parted ways with C.A.S.T.L.E. and moved down to Florida to seek new opportunities.
+I was apart of the most popular and successful role-playing games in the Mid-west pulling players from all over America.
+I attained a high level position of design for C.A.S.T.L.E. inc heading new IP and improving current projects.
+Though passionate about LARP I wanted to create video games so I moved to Florida to explore new opportunities.

 In 2016 I was set on taking my career to the next level in digital games so I joined the University of Central Florida's Master program, "Florida Interactive Entertainment Academy."
 I also began development on Cosmonaut and co founded Neon Chasm.
 In the year I spent at FIEA I released two games on Steam one of which was nominated for Best Student Game at the Game Awards.